maor-mil/maormil-rabbitmq-datasource/README.md

 ## Getting Started
 ### Reqirements

-- RabbitMQ v3.9+ with stream plugin enabled
+- RabbitMQ v3.12.10+ with stream plugin enabled (should work on RabbitMQ v3.9+ but never was tested)
-- Grafana v8.0+
+- Grafana v9.4.3+ (should work on Grafana v8.0+ but never was tested)

 > Note: This is a backend plugin, so the Grafana server should've access to the RabbitMQ broker.